eea/bise.plonebuildout/README.rst

    $ ./install.sh -c deployment.cfg
    $ ./bin/buildout -c deployment.cfg

-The apache config for production is etc/apache/vh-bise.conf **CHECK**
+The apache config for production is etc/apache-vh.conf

 Now buildout will use the production configuration and install ldap product and other zope/plone products that are not used during web development.